ober/labrat/README.md

 labrat
 ======

-Labrat is the Collector/Alerting portion of Pinky.
+Labrat is the Collector/Alerting portion of [Pinky](https://github.com/ober/pinky/).
-It has a collector written in Go that can handle concurrency.
+It has currently has collectors written in Go and Clojure that can handle concurrency.